 - 1. Learning Contract: Each student will develop a Learning Contract to be approved by the faculty advisor and the internship supervisor. - a.
 The student develops the Learning Contract which will state the student's learning objectives, as well as itemize the specific types of experiences the student will be engaged in or will encounter through the internship.
-The signed Learning Contract should be typed and is due no later than Wednesday, September 8, 2021. - b.
+The final Learning Contract should be typed and is due no later than Wednesday, September 8, 2021. - b.
 The student may meet with the instructor to finalize learning objectives, add statements of relationship to relevant theory, and discuss independent study readings and research to be integrated with the placement.
 Readings may include material new to the student, as well as previously encountered material which the student will further learn to utilize in various "real-world" applications at the internship site. - 2.
-Final Paper: You are expected to prepare a well-written Final Report (5-6 pages, double-spaced, typed).
-The Final report consists of two main parts:
+Bi-Weekly Reports: Students are required to submit several short reports, normally every other week, to discuss and analyze different aspects of their internship experiences and relate them to their academic work at the college.
+These bi-weekly reports include, but are not limited to, discussion of the organization, its management system, its marketing approach as well as conducting a SWOT analysis.